nextcloud/integration_openai/README.md

 # OpenAI integration in Nextcloud

-:warning: The smart pickers have been removed from this app as they are not included in the [Assistant app](https://apps.nextcloud.com/apps/assistant).
+:warning: The smart pickers have been removed from this app as they are now included in the [Assistant app](https://apps.nextcloud.com/apps/assistant).

 This app implements: